prashant-dhillon/IoT-Wireless-Networking/README.md

 ## Writing client program

 In this part of the project, we will use the python3 `paho-mqtt` library we installed in the first part and create our own clients to publish and subscribe to the broker.
-We are only going to use `Python3`.

-### Getting to know Paho

-- Create you virtual environment and install the libraries there
+- Create a virtual environment and install the libraries
 ```
 # Virtual environment
 python3 -m venv pymqtt